 So you want to build your own box bike?

-At Rodford we applaud innovation, those creative “men in sheds” and we like to support people who wish to do their own thing.
+At Rodfordbuilt we applaud innovation, those creative “men and women in sheds” and we like to support people who wish to do their own thing.
 So here’s a few things to consider when designing your own box bike.
 Some information to help you avoid some of the common pitfalls.

 Box bikes are usually either single spar or twin spar.